-I remember getting the advice of a choice - should I just take an isolated computer programming job or work on my interpersonal skills and try to be normal.
-You are better off with the latter option, maximize your interpersonal skills to be "normal" as you would be able to be qualified for more job options.
+I remember asking whether I should just take an isolated behind-the-computer job or work on my interpersonal skills and try to be normal.
+You are better off with trying to maximize your interpersonal skills to be "normal" as you would be able to be qualified for more job options.